Litos77/Litos77/README.md

 I am a Sr. Technical Recruiter 🔍 from Spain living and working in Berlin.

-  - 🥘 Currently working as a Sr. Technical Recruiter @Just Eat Takeaway in Berlin.
+  - 🥘 Currently working as a Sr. Technical Recruiter @Just Eat Takeaway in Vienna (Austria) hiring Tech Talents across EMEA.
-  - 📖 Improving my Python and Data Analytical skills.
+  - 📖 Improving my Software Development skills while having fun!
   - 🧑‍💻Passionate about technologies, gadgets and learning bits of programming languages.

 ---